 - Getting a second opinion

 Remember that the Asthma UK Helpline is staffed by expert asthma nurses.
-If you have questions about your symptoms or medicines, or want to know what you can expect from your healthcare team, give the Helpline a call - Monday to Friday, 9am to 5pm on 0300 222 5800.
+If you have questions about your symptoms or medicines, or want to know what you can expect from your healthcare team, message them via WhatsApp on 07378 606 728 or give the Helpline a call on 0300 222 5800 (Monday-Friday, 9am-5pm).